SilasMarvin/wasmind/actors/delegation_network/README.md

 ## Usage

-To use the delegation network, configure it in your Wasmind system:
+To use the delegation network, configure the `delegation_network_coordinator`:

-TODO: FINALIZE THIS

 ```toml
 starting_actors = ["delegation_network_coordinator"]